Delhi Police assures HC of security to liquor vend | Law-Order

 ''It is clarified that this order will, however, be subject to the continued validity of the liquor license in favour of the petitioner,'' the court said.

-Delhi government standing counsel Santosh Kumar Tripathi and advocate Arun Panwar, representing the State and Delhi Police, assured that the concerned SHO of the area will ensure adequate security is provided to the petitioner and its employees for ingress and egress to the liquor vend.
+The Delhi government’s standing counsel Santosh Kumar Tripathi and advocate Arun Panwar, representing the State and Delhi Police, assured that the concerned SHO of the area will ensure adequate security is provided to the petitioner and its employees for ingress and egress to the liquor vend.

-Petitioner Universal Distributors, running a liquor vend at Ashok Nagar in Shahdara, said it has a valid liquor licence and is seeking direction to the authorities to provide adequate security.
+Petitioner Universal Distributors, running a liquor vend at Ambe Garden Extension, Libas Pur here, said it has a valid liquor licence and is seeking direction to the authorities to provide adequate security.

-The petitioner's counsel said they have made various representations to the SHO of Police Station Jyoti Colony seeking adequate security for the petitioner and its employees for ingress and egress to the liquor vend but ''no action has been taken till date''.
+The petitioner's counsel said they have made various representations to the SHO of the Samaypur Badli police station seeking adequate security for the petitioner and its employees for ingress and egress to the liquor vend but no action has been taken till date.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)